askap-vast/vast-pipeline/docs/gettingstarted/configuration.md

     MAX_PIPERUN_IMAGES=200
     ```

-The available settings are grouped into three distinct categories:
+The available settings are grouped into 4 distinct categories:

 ### Django